mab8192/build-your-own/database/readme.md

 # Database

-A simple database built with C.
+A barebones SQLite clone built in both C++ and Java.